UW-Hyperloop/hyperloop-UW/README.md

 washingtonhyperloop.squarespace.com

-If this is your first time in this repo, make a branch with your name in format *first_last* to show your contributions.
-Push changes to your branch and remember to pull regularly to keep up to date with changes from other members.
-Add your name to member list when you are done with this.
+If this is your first time in this repo, add your name to member list and remember to pull regularly.

 **Contributor list:**
 Daniel Nordgren